rollerworks/search/Resources/doc/Doctrine/orm/index.rst

 Introduction
 ------------

-To enable Doctrine ORM support for the RecordFilter add the following to your config file.
+Add the following to your config file to enable Doctrine ORM support for the ``RecordFilter``.

 .. configuration-block::